xueke477/vim-ftplugin/README.md

 # My Filetype Configurations

 This directory contains filetype-specific configurations of Vim that I use often.
 The configuration files are Vim scripts (e.g. `FOO.vim`) from `~/.vim/ftplugin`.
-The actual plugins reside in `~/.vim/pack/FOO/start/FOO`, as the structure of Vim 8 recommends.

-The file `_vimrc_for_windows` is a copy of the `.vimrc` on my MacOS.
-It is used to sync the Vim on my Windows 10 PC.

 ## Filetype Plugins